05-Distribution and Confidence Intervals of Clementines

 3.4.1 Confidence interval of the mean for the “box1” data

-box1.ci <- box1.mean + qt(p = c(0.025, 0.975), df = box1.N-1) * box1.se
+box1.ci <- box1.mean + qt(p = c(0.025, 0.975), df = box1.N - 1) * box1.se

 Now indicate the confidence interval of the mean in the histogram.

-abline(v = box1.ci, col="red")
+abline(v = box1.ci, col="magenta")

-4 Compare samples with F- and t-Test
+4 Compare samples with the t-Test

-t.test(weight ~ brand, data = fruits)
+t.test(weight ~ brand, data = fruits2)

 Perform also the classical t-test (var.equal=TRUE) and the F-test (var.test).
 Calculate absolute and relative effect size (mean differences) and interpret the results of all 3 tests.